 It has been a long journey, but if you dream, have the ambition and want to work hard, then you can achieve it-Mo Farah.

-Intent: At Scotts, the intention of our PE curriculum is to create and instil a positive enjoyment of sports and games within lessons at Scotts.
-The benefits of being active plays a crucial part on children's physical and emotional well-being.
-Being involved in sport, understanding the rules, playing and learning new skills, develops children’s confidence when working collaboratively as well as independently building on their own fitness and skills within the sport.
+At Scotts, the intention of our PE curriculum is to create and instil a positive enjoyment of sports and games within lessons.
+The benefits of being active plays a crucial part on children's physical, emotional and mental well-being.
+Being involved in sport, understanding the rules, playing and learning new skills, develops children’s confidence when working collaboratively as well as independently and builds on their own fitness and skills within the sport.
 As a result of this, the pupils of Scotts will learn:

 ● How to be part of a team,